elasticio/elasticio.github.io/content/_getting-started/integration-flow.md

 Using a messaging queues between flow steps has following advantages:

-* data are never lost if any of the containers crashed
+* Data is never lost if any of the containers crashed
-* containers can be scaled if we need to [parallelize the work](/guides/managing-flows.html#parallel-processing), e.g. in the diagram above we have 2 instances of Step 2 running.
+* Containers can be scaled if we need to [parallelize the work](/guides/managing-flows.html#parallel-processing), e.g. in the diagram above we have 2 instances of Step 2 running.
 This means that a Step will process more than one message simultaneously, so keep track of the available resources for processing.
-* reliable message delivery between containers, e.g. when the target API is unavailable the platform can easily retry later as the messages remain on the queues
+* Message delivery between containers is reliable, e.g. when the target API is unavailable the platform can easily retry later as the messages remain on the queues.

+## Flow States

+The main Flow states are:

+- `Stopped` (`Inactive`)
+- `Running`
+- `Sleeping`
+- `Suspended`

+Additionally, there are two intermediate states, which cannot be changed manually, and will go to the next state after some time:

+- `Starting`.
+This state is followed by `Running` automatically.
+- `Stopping`.
+This state is followed by `Stopped` automatically.
+- `Suspending`.
+This state is followed by `Suspended` automatically.

+A Flow in `Inactive` state is not working.
+No messages are sent, no triggers or actions performed, no containers running.
+From this state, a Flow can only be run, going from  `Starting` to `Running`.

+A `Running` Flow is operating as designed.
+Containers are running, triggers and actions are performed.
+From this state, a Flow can be `Stopped` or `Suspended`, going through corresponding intermediate states.
+Additionally, a `Running` Flow can go into `Sleeping` state.

+A `Sleeping` Flow resembles a `Stopped` Flow, but it is actually just paused, because the Flow has done all the work.
+In this state, a Flow is waiting for a trigger from a Webhook or Scheduler to resume work.

 ## Related links